-One of the biggest trends that we’ve seen coming through this year in home ware and décor, is the eye-catching, but difficult to pull off gallery wall.
+One of the biggest trends that we’ve seen coming through in home ware and décor, is the eye-catching, but difficult to pull off gallery wall.
 The perfectly chic way to spice up a bland room or to add character to a basic space, the gallery wall has many forms and styles – but it’s important to find one that works for you and your home.

 While some of the gallery walls you see may look random, higgeldy piggeldy and even disorganised, trust us, there’s a lot of thought that goes into each piece, position and frame – because a gallery wall only works effectively as a design element when there is cohesion and a well-thought-out plan.

 We’ve compiled our top tips for making your gallery wall an eye-catcher and not an eye-sore so you can elevate your space as easily as possible.

 A lot of people make the mistake of trying to pick a colour scheme first and end up limiting themselves to prints and artwork that they don’t necessarily love because they’re trying to fit pieces in with that exact shade of blue they’ve chosen.

 By picking up pieces you like and collecting them, you’ll begin to see a theme emerge naturally – you are the theme!
 You may find yourself gravitating to loud, buoyant, vibrant pieces or maybe a more vintage feel will come through.
 Either way, it’s about displaying pieces that make you feel happy.
 You can edit later if certain pieces don’t fit and find somewhere else for those.